An Invention Kit for Everyone

 Includes MaKey MaKey, Red USB Cable, 7 Alligator Clips, 6 Connector Wires

-Who's Behind This?Jay Silver and Eric Rosenbaum are final-year PhD students at the MIT Media Lab.
-They have both been working with invention kits for the last decade.
-They are the people who brought you Drawdio and Singing Fingers, and they are on the Scratch programming language team in the Lifelong Kindergarten group at MIT.
+Who's Behind This?Jay Silver and Eric Rosenbaum have both been working with invention kits for the last decade.
+They are the people who brought you Drawdio and Singing Fingers, and they have been on the Scratch programming language team in the Lifelong Kindergarten group at MIT.
 The kit is based on research at MIT Media Lab, and the circuit was designed in collaboration with Sparkfun.
 The original funding was Kickstarted.

 Eric Rosenbaum is a doctoral student in the Lifelong Kindergarten group, where he creates new technologies at the intersection of music, improvisation, play and learning.
 His projects include software for finger painting with sound, painting with light, improvising with looping sounds, and creating interactive behaviors in 3D virtual worlds.
 His recent speaking appearances have included TEDx Pioneer Valley, Economist Tech Frontiers, and Dust or Magic App Camp.
 His work has been shown at venues including San Francisco Exploratorium, the Smithsonian National Museum of American History, San Jose Tech Museum, and the OFFFmatica and CineKid festivals.